ITISFoundation/osparc-manifest-spec/README.md

 }
 ```

 This example maps a CAD component to its simulation-specific context, defining material properties and boundary conditions needed for computational analysis.
+Note that the `cad_manifest_path` points to the manifest inside the `.hornet` folder.

 ### 🔄 Keeping Schemas and Vocabularies in Sync